Showcases

 WHAT IS PATTER?

 Good patter is succinct, but cute and funny and also un-googlable.
 Do not give a history lesson on the song – the program will tell the audience where it’s from, and they can google it later if they have interest.
 Also, it is not a strong choice to mention that you are singing or mention the words “song” or “cabaret.”
 Don’t say “that last song makes me…” just start after the ellipse.
-It is important to be YOURSELF — to show your personality.
+It is great to not summarize the song, either before or after; let the song speak for itself.
+Most importantly, be YOURSELF: show your personality!
 I am happy to coach patter, as well as songs.

-Thus, the patter connects the songs, shows the theme w/o overtly saying it, and also could include a funny anecdote or two.
-Playing to the audience is key b/c it’s an intimate space.
-Treating the audience like your best friends is great, b/c then they’ll feel connected and moved, etc.
+Thus, the patter connects the songs, shows the theme without overtly saying it, and might include a funny anecdote or two.
+Playing to the audience is key because it’s an intimate space.
+Treating the audience like your best friends is great, b/c then they’ll feel connected and moved.
+Often people tell hilarious stories in the dressing room; that is the vibe we are going for on stage!

-One week before the show, I’ll email out to collect songs, facts and video requests.
-Examples of quirky fun facts, to be used as introductions for the performers, are as follows:
+One week before the show, I’ll email out to collect songs and intros.
+Examples of a quirky introduction, which I will read to introduce you, are as follows:

-AND no one has ever seen her real hair color since she was 9
+Our next performer has an odd fear of letting go of helium balloons, loves to watch Spongebob Squarepants, AND no one has ever seen her real hair color since she was 9.
+Please welcome…

 The fun facts make for a very casual, relaxing ambiance.
-It also gives the audience more chances to laugh and enjoy themselves.
-I ask for 5-6 in THIRD PERSON, and I’ll pick the funniest ones, and riff a little (or a lot) as well…
+It also gives the audience more chances to laugh and feel connected to you before you’ve even sung a note!

 TECH REHEARSAL

-We will no longer run the bow, but it’s very easy.
-I thank people before I do my last song.
-I do the last song — everyone comes back out; I announce your name, one at a time, then my name.
+By the way, we do a bow at the end of the show, after I sing my final song.
+I will say “please welcome our cast back to the stage” and then read the names.
 Everyone comes on stage, we grab hands, group bow twice… and OFF!
-And while I’m at the off point, it is imperative that you LEAVE THE ROOM after the show and not stay talking to your guests, so they’ll pay and leave faster.
-DO NOT STAY IN THE ROOM AFTER THE SHOW.
+It is imperative that you LEAVE THE ROOM after the show and not stay talking to your guests, so they’ll pay and leave faster.
+PLEASE DO NOT STAY IN THE ROOM AFTER THE SHOW.

 WHAT TO WEAR